-Finally, we are looking at whether adding a drug called quizartinib to chemotherapy, and also for 1 year following treatment can improve outcomes.
+Finally, we are looking at whether adding a drug called quizartinib (AC220) to chemotherapy for this group of patients, and also for 1 year following treatment can improve outcomes.

 |Grant value||£100,000 per annum|